Divorce and life insurance: the key points

-Divorce can be both financially and emotionally draining, not least because you’ll need to untangle the financial ties of your married life.
-As well as the division of assets, property and possessions, divorce can also have an impact on your life insurance policy.
+Divorce can be financially and emotionally draining, not least because you’ll need to untangle the financial ties of your married life.
+As well as sorting out assets, property and possessions, you’ll need to consider what happens to your joint life insurance policy after divorce, if you have one.

-Divorce can be both financially and emotionally draining, not least because you’ll need to untangle the financial ties of your married life.
-As well as the division of assets, property and possessions, divorce can also have an impact on your life insurance policy.
+Divorce can be financially and emotionally draining, not least because you’ll need to untangle the financial ties of your married life.
+As well as sorting out assets, property and possessions, you’ll need to consider what happens to your joint life insurance policy after divorce, if you have one.

 What happens to life insurance after divorce?